OpenFreeEnergy/gufe/docs/guide/serialization.rst

 attributes that change their functionality.
 In most cases, this means that the object must be strictly immutable.

+When an object is immutable, that means that none of its attributes change after initialization.
+So all attributes should be set when you create an object, and never changed after that.
+If your object is immutable, then it is suitable to be a :class:`.GufeTokenizable`.

-As an example of a mutable attribute that does not change functionality, consider a flag to turn on or off usage of a cache of input-output pairs for some deterministic method.
+There is a special case of mutability that is also allowed, which is if the object is functionally immutable.
+As an example, consider a flag to turn on or off usage of a cache of input-output pairs for some deterministic method.
 If the cache is turned on, you first try to return the value from it, and only perform the calculation if the inputs don't have a cached output associated.
 In this case, the flag is mutable, but this has no effect on the results.
 Indeed, the cache itself may be implemented as a mutable attribute of the object, but again, this would not change the results that are returned.
+It would also be recommended that an attribute like a cache, which is only used internally, should be marked private with a leading underscore.

-On the other hand, a flag that changes code path in a way that might change the results of any operation would not be allowed.
+On the other hand, a flag that changes code path in a way that might change the results of any operation would mean that the object cannot be a :class:`.GufeTokenizable`.

 .. _customjson: